 Are there complications from measles?

 Encephalitis (inflammation of the brain) is an uncommon, but a serious complication of measles.
 A more common complication of measles is otitis media (ear infection) or pneumonia.
-During pregnancy, measles may cause loss of the unborn baby.
+During pregnancy, measles may cause preterm birth or the baby being born at a low birthweight.
 Death due to measles is rare in the U.S.